Take me Away to Marseille ...

-Marseilles is too big, too chaotic, too busy, too sprawling, too hot, too dirty, too smelly, too loud, too crass, too dangerous, too foreign!
+Marseille is too big, too chaotic, too busy, too sprawling, too hot, too dirty, too smelly, too loud, too crass, too dangerous, too foreign ...

-It is like Australia's mad north - crazy Darwin and the Northern Territory at their tropical maddest - made madder by French, Arab and African, mixed in a blender, concentrated in a centrifuge, nutrients added ...that has then mutated, replicated uncontrollably, overcome and devoured the scientists, and broken out of the lab!
+It is like Australia's mad north - crazy Darwin and the Northern Territory at their tropical maddest - made madder by French, Arab and African, mixed in a blender, concentrated in a centrifuge, nutrients added ...an experiment that has mutated, replicated uncontrollably, overcoming and devouring the scientists before breaking out of the lab!

-Marseilles most certainly isn’t a delicate ceviche of octopus.
-It’s an octopus pulled fresh from the sea by a wizened fisherman, bashed against the rocks and gutted by hand, thrown on a red hot grill with a sprinkle of oregano and salt, roughly chopped, drizzled with olive oil and lemon juice, and eaten with burning fingers.
+Nor, most certainly, is Marseille a delicate ceviche of octopus.
+It’s an octopus pulled fresh from the sea by an old fisherman, bashed against the rocks, cleaned and gutted by hand, thrown on a red hot grill with a sprinkle of oregano and salt, roughly chopped, drizzled with olive oil and lemon juice, and eaten with burnt fingers.

-Marseilles is rocky Mediterranean coastline desecrated by concrete corniche and the smell of piss.
+Marseille is stunningly beautiful rocky Mediterranean coastline desecrated by concrete corniche and the smell of piss.

-Marseilles is paired-up barely dressed adolescents weaving through heavy traffic on underpowered scooters, one driving and the other perched on the axle astride the rear wheel, the journey a series of near misses, ropey muscles glistening with sweat and tits bobbing up and down, scarcely contained in their bikini cups.
+Marseille is paired-up barely dressed adolescents weaving through heavy traffic on underpowered scooters leaking oil, one driving and the other perched on the axle astride the rear wheel, the journey a series of near misses, ropey muscles glistening with sweat and tits bobbing up and down, scarcely contained in their bikini cups.

-Arrive looking down on it and it’s peoples with a sense of snobbery, with a liking for perfectionism, with a superiority complex.
+Arrive looking down on it and it’s peoples, if you can, with a sense of snobbery, with a liking for perfectionism, perhaps with a superiority complex.
+This is not Saint-Jean-Cap-Ferrat or Saint-Tropez, after all.
 If a few ugly class and racial stereotypes come to mind, all the better, let them brew.
-That way Marseilles can break you, perform surgery on you without anaesthesia, and you get to experience the full exhilarating, life affirming effect

 Where I slept: nhow Marseilles: Great views right on the water, away from the main port.